27 Tricks for Naturally Glowing Skin (No Makeup or Expensive Products Required!)

 Men, recognize that skin-preserving products aren’t just for women

 Men need skin care just as much as their wives and sisters, so they should be using cleansers and moisturizers too.
-To prevent wrinkles and skin cancer, use a moisturizer containing a sunscreen with an SPF of at least 15 daily.
+To prevent wrinkles and skin cancer, use a moisturizer containing a sunscreen with an SPF 50 that protects against UVA and UVB rays daily.
 Also, use a gentle exfoliant weekly and a nighttime moisturizer that contains alpha-hydroxy acids to encourage skin regeneration.
 Learn more about what moisturizer ingredients really do.

 Buy the right products